-As a Research Scientist at DIII-D Tokamak, I lead the tearing mode suppression and avoidance experiments.
-I develop scenarios and control for snowflake divertor control.
-In the boundary area, I develop detachment and radiation control.
+As a Research Scientist I worked at DIII-D Tokamak, at the General Atomics, located in San Diego.
+I led the tearing mode suppression and avoidance experiments.
+I developed scenarios and control for snowflake divertor control.
+In the boundary area, I developed detachment and radiation control.

-In postdoctoral research, I worked on plasma control at the National Spherical Torus Experiment (NSTX).
+In postdoctoral research at PPPL, I worked on plasma control at the National Spherical Torus Experiment (NSTX).
 I focused on the control of vertical-mode instabilities, shape control, “snowflake” control, and rotation control using neutral beams and non-axisymmetric coils, which apply neoclassical toroidal viscosity, as actuators.

 My graduate thesis objective was to provide the dynamical framework for the next generation of space interferometers.
 Our group at Princeton, working with colleagues at the University of Colorado, developed a concept for a planet finding mission using a conventional telescope and multiple occulters to block the interfering light from the stars.
 I worked on the occulter spacecraft trajectory design, dynamics and control of formation and the global optimization of these types of telescopy missions.

 MAE/APC-501, "Mathematical Methods of Engineering Analysis" Sep 2008 - Jan 2009, Sep 2009 - Jan 2010.

 I started my Assistant Professorship in the Department of Mechanical & Aerospace Engineering at Princeton University, jointly appointed with the Andlinger Center for Energy and the Environment and the Princeton Plasma Physics Laboratory (PPPL), Sep 2014.